Rick Pitino

 Pitino led Kentucky to an NCAA championship in 1996.
-He was the first coach to lead three different schools (Providence, Kentucky, and Louisville) to the NCAA Final Four.
-In 2013, he was elected to the Naismith Memorial Basketball Hall of Fame.
+In 2013, while in Atlanta with his team for the Final Four, he was elected to the Naismith Memorial Basketball Hall of Fame.

-In June 2017, the NCAA suspended Pitino for five games of the 2017–18 season for his lack of oversight in an escort sex scandal at the University of Louisville involving recruits.
-Louisville's national championship from 2013 was eventually vacated as well.
+In June 2017, the NCAA suspended Pitino for five games of the 2017–18 season for a perceived lack of oversight in an escort sex scandal at the University of Louisville involving recruits.
+Louisville's national championship from 2013 was eventually vacated and is being appealed by the university.
 In September, Pitino was implicated in a federal investigation involving bribes to recruits, which resulted in Louisville firing him for cause.
+He was later exonerated of these accusations and soon returned to coaching after a brief stint as a broadcaster.

+On March 20, 2023, he was named head basketball coach at St. John's University.

 Early years and education

 Pitino was born in New York City, and was raised in Bayville, New York.
 He was the team captain of the St. Dominic High School basketball team in Oyster Bay, Long Island.

 Pitino enrolled at the University of Massachusetts Amherst in 1970.
-At a listed height of 1.83 m tall, he was a standout point guard for the Minutemen basketball team.
-Pitino held the tenth spot at UMass for career assists, with 329, until Chaz Williams (2011-2014) became the leader in career assists following his final season with the Minutemen.
+At a listed height of 1.83 m tall, he was a point guard for the Minutemen basketball team.
+Pitino held the tenth spot at UMass for career assists, with 329, until Chaz Williams (2011–2014) became the leader in career assists following his final season with the Minutemen.
 He led the team in assists as a junior and senior.
 The 168 assists as a senior is the eighth-best single season total ever there.

 Pitino was a freshman at the same time future NBA legend Julius Erving spent his junior (and final) year at UMass, although the two never played on the same team because freshmen were ineligible to play varsity basketball at the time.
 Other teammates of Pitino's include Al Skinner, who also went on to become a successful college coach, and baseball player Mike Flanagan, who went on to pitch in the major leagues and win the AL Cy Young Award in 1979.
-Pitino earned his degree from the University of Massachusetts Amherst (UMass) in 1974.
+Pitino earned his degree from UMass in 1974.

 Career

-Pitino's college coaching assignments include Boston University, Providence College, the University of Kentucky, and the University of Louisville.
-As a collegiate head coach, Pitino has compiled a 684–282 record, for a .708 winning percentage that is ranked 11th among active coaches and 34th all-time among all collegiate basketball coaches following the 2021–22 season.

-Pitino is considered by many to be one of the first coaches to promote fully taking advantage of the 3-point shot, first adopted by the NCAA in 1987.
-By exploiting the 3-point shot, his teams at Kentucky in the early 1990s were known as Pitino's Bombinos, as a significant portion of the offensive points came from the 3-point shot.
-Even now, Pitino's teams are known for the 3-point threat and all of his teams rank towards the top in 3-point attempts per season.
-Additionally, his teams are known for their signature use of the full court press and 2-3 zone defensive schemes, as well as their general aggressive defensive style.